hdShang/arxiv-daily/docs/cs-AI/2025-08-29/papers/250900124v1-a-whole-new-world-creating-a-parallel-poisoned-web-only-ai-agents-ca.md

 ---
 layout: default
-title: A Whole New World: Creating a Parallel-Poisoned Web Only AI-Agents Can See
+title: "A Whole New World: Creating a Parallel-Poisoned Web Only AI-Agents Can See"
 ---

 # A Whole New World: Creating a Parallel-Poisoned Web Only AI-Agents Can See